ferdiu/docthing/CONFIG-FILE.md

 - `doc_level`: Defines the maximum documentation level to extract.
 A level of 0 indicates no limit.
 Refer to docthing's documentation for further details.
 > Example:
 > `doc_level=1`

+- `exts`: Specifies the file extensions that docthing should process.
+If directories are provided in the index file, this list will be used to find files to include in the documentation.
+Multiple extensions can be provided, separated by commas.
+> Example:
+> `extensions=js,jsx,ts,tsx`

+- `iexts`: Specifies file extensions to ignore when generating documentation.
+You can reference previously declared variables here, such as {extensions}.
+> Example:
+> `iexts=test.{extensions}`

 - `allow_sl_comments`: This boolean value specifies whether single-line comments are allowed for documentation.
 By default, only multi-line comments are used.
 > Example: